 Imagine an architecture firm moving from RIBA Stage 3 (Spatial Coordination) to Stage 4 (Technical Design).
 Client requests add 50 extra hours of design work.
 Without a system, these hours slip through, and the project appears on track until late-stage invoicing reveals a major overrun.

-With WorkflowMax, those additional hours are logged immediately, linked to a change order, and reflected in the budget.
+With WorkflowMAX, those additional hours are logged immediately, linked to a change order, and reflected in the budget.
 The client approves the extra cost upfront, and the firm protects both its margin and relationship.

 Budget overruns aren’t inevitable.
 By combining structured best practices with technology, firms can manage RIBA workflows with greater precision.

-WorkflowMax acts as a Job Profitability OS helping you quote accurately, track costs in real time, and stay ahead of overruns before they damage your bottom line.
+WorkflowMAX acts as a Job Profitability OS helping you quote accurately, track costs in real time, and stay ahead of overruns before they damage your bottom line.

 Simplify collaboration, protect your margins, and deliver projects with confidence.

-Try WorkflowMax for free today.
+Try WorkflowMAX for free today.